aliFetvaci61/reading-is-good/README.md

 I created swagger.json for open api documentation and also I pushed postman collection.
 You can use it.

+Authentication - JWT Authentication (bearer)

+Logging - Log all changes on entities in mongoDb logs collection.

 # Change directory
 git clone https://github.com/aliFetvaci61/reading-is-good.git <br />
 cd reading-is-good <br />